Best credit cards for extended warranty

 Best Chase card for overall value

-When you’re approved for the Chase Sapphire Preferred, you’ll earn 80,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months after opening your account.
+When you’re approved for the Chase Sapphire Preferred, you’ll earn 50,000 bonus points after you spend $4,000 in the first three months from account opening.

 In addition, using your Sapphire Preferred card to purchase certain items will extend eligible U.S. manufacturers’ warranties of three years or less by one year.
 And you’ll be covered up to $10,000 per claim and up to $50,000 per account.